 You should never store open wine on its side, by windows or above 21 degrees.
 Heat and exposure to oxygen will make wine go off quicker, and when a half-full bottle is on its side, more of the wine’s surface area is exposed to the air inside.
 Sounds complicated, but apparently it works…

 Replace a missing cork with this plastic-fantastic trick

 Buy a reusable rubber cork, or cover the opening with a square piece of cling film and secure with a rubber band, to reduce the wine’s exposure to the air.

-No corkscrew?
 Open your bottle with a bicycle pump